ExSample: Efficient Searches on Video Repositories through Adaptive Sampling

 \end{theorem}

-Intuitively, (\ref{eq:pos}) implies that $\Ne(n)/n$ tends to overestimate $R(n+1)$, (\ref{eq:maxp}) implies that the size of the overestimate is guaranteed to be less than the largest probability, which is likely small, and (\ref{eq:sigmap}) implies that even if a few $p_i$ outliers were large, as long the durations within one standard deviation $\sigma_p$ of the average $\mu_p$ are small the error will remain small.
-A large $N$ or a large $\mu_p$ or $\sigma_p$ may seem problematic for \autoref{eq:sigmap}, but we note that a large number of results $N$ or long average duration $\mu_p$ implies many results will be found after only a few samples, so the end goal of the search problem is easy in the first place and having guarantees of accurate estimates is less important.
+Intuitively, \autoref{eq:bias} states $\hat{R}$ overestimates $R$ in expectation, that the size of the overestimate is guaranteed to be less than the largest probability, which is likely small, but even if some $p_i$ outliers made $\max p_i$ large, if the standard deviation $\sigma_p$ is small we can still bound the bias. \autoref{eq:bias} does suggest (but does not imply) that skew (measured by $\sigma_p$) could affect the accuracy of the estimate, we will address that experimentally.
+A large $N$ or a large $\mu_p$ may seem problematic for \autoref{eq:bias}, but we note that having large number of results $N$ or long average duration $\mu_p$ implies many results are found after only a few samples, so the end goal of searching through the data is easier in the first place and guaranteeing accurate estimates is less important.

-In later experiments, we will show that we consistently perform well both in simulated skewed data containing many objects, and in five real-world datasets with diverse skews.

-\iftechreport \begin{proof} Now we prove \autoref{eq:pos} \autoref{eq:maxp}, and \autoref{eq:sigmap}.
-The chance that object $i$ is seen on the $(n+1)^{\text{th}}$ random sample from the chunk after being missed on the first $n$ samples is $p_i(1 - p_i)^{n}$.
-For the rest of the paper, we denote this quantity $\pi_i(n+1)$.
-By linearity of expectation:

-For the rest of this proof, we will avoid explicitly writing summation indexes $i$, since our summations always are over the result instances, from $i=0$ to $N$.